Homelessness among different groups

 In the single homeless population, women are in the minority.
 In England, women make up 26 per cent of clients of homelessness services.

 There are high levels of vulnerability within the female homeless population - mental ill-health, drug and alcohol dependencies, childhoods spent in care, experiences of sexual abuse and other traumatic life experiences are all commonplace.
 Homeless women are also likely to have greater levels of mental illness than men as a result of physical and sexual abuse.

-Interviews with homeless women conducted by Crisis showed that over 20% became homeless to escape violence from someone they knew, with the majority of these (70%) fleeing violence from a partner.
+Interviews with homeless women conducted by Crisis showed that over 20 per cent became homeless to escape violence from someone they knew, with the majority of these (70 per cent) fleeing violence from a partner.

 Turned away at the door